Foreign body reaction: Zwitterionic materials

 Zwitterionic polymers are widely used in surface modification because they can inhibit non-specific protein adhesion.
 Zwitterionic hydrogels also promote angiogenesis in surrounding tissues.
 Commonly used zwitterionic materials include sulfobetaine, carboxybetaine, and phosphorylcholine.

 Zwitterionic polymers have the ability to reduce nonspecific adsorption of proteins and cells at biological interfaces.
 Zwitterionic coatings are often used to minimize the negative effects of foreign body response for implanted devices and improve the device's biocompatibility.
 The mechanism is related to surface charge balancing and creation of a strong hydration sphere.

-Zwitterionic coatings can be covalently attached by “grafting to” and “grafting from” methods.
-With “grafting to” methods, the surface is modified with the polymer after synthesis, whereas with “grafting from” methods, polymer is directly synthesized on a modified surface.
+Zwitterionic coatings can be covalently attached by "grafting to" and "grafting from" methods.
+With "grafting to" methods, the surface is modified with the polymer after synthesis, whereas with "grafting from" methods, polymer is directly synthesized on a modified surface.

-Several “grafting to” methods have been used to covalently attach zwitterionic polymers to surfaces.
+Several "grafting to" methods have been used to covalently attach zwitterionic polymers to surfaces.
 Anderson group developed attachment to the surface via polydopamine conjugation.
 In this case, copolymer should contain a thiol group.
 Nazarova and coworkers synthesized MPC copolymers with 2-methacrylamido-D-glucose, N-vinylpyrrolidone, and N-vinyl-N-methyl-acetamide and grafted them onto the surface of carbon fibre biosorbent using γ-radiation.
 MPC copolymers with trimethoxysilylpropyl methacrylate can be thermally cured and self-crosslinked.

-Modian fied alginates
+Modian field alginates

 Alginates are widely used for their low cost, low toxicity, and tunability.
 However, implantation of only alginate will trigger serious foreign body reaction.
 There are a few triazole-containing alginate derivative microspheres that remain clear of fibrotic deposition in mice, but more studies are required to explore the relationship between triazole groups and the inflammatory response.